AdobeDocs/workfront.it-IT/help/quicksilver/planning/records/create-wf-objects-using-planning-automations.md

 <!-- if they give access to use the automation to people with LESS than Manage permissions to a workspace, split this article in two: the Configure section should be for admins and the "Use a Workfront Planning automation to create an object" should be for all other users-->

-<span class="preview">Le informazioni contenute in questa pagina si riferiscono a funzionalità non ancora generalmente disponibili. È disponibile solo nell’ambiente di anteprima per tutti i clienti.
+<span class="preview">Le informazioni evidenziate in questa pagina si riferiscono a funzionalità non ancora generalmente disponibili. È disponibile solo nell’ambiente di anteprima per tutti i clienti.
 Dopo i rilasci mensili in Produzione, le stesse funzioni sono disponibili nell’ambiente di Produzione per i clienti che hanno abilitato i rilasci rapidi. </span>

 <span class="preview">Per informazioni sulle versioni rapide, vedere [Abilitare o disabilitare le versioni rapide per l&#39;organizzazione](/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/enable-fast-release-process.md). </span>